alejolcc/hacker_news_aggregator/README.md

 NOTE: The IDs are implemented to match with the ids shown in HN page (https://news.ycombinator.com/) to easily testing

 ## WEB SOCKET API
-- Uppon the conection the server send to you all the stories stored in the repo in that moment
+- Upon conection server sends all stories stored in the repo in that moment

-- Every time that the stories are poolled the new stories are sended to the socket
+- Every time that the stories are poolled, the server will sent the new stories to the socket

-In order to get the data via WebSocket you have 2 options
+In order to get data via WebSocket you have 2 options

 **1 - Using Phoenix channels.**
-You can subscribe to topic stories:feed in localhost:4000/sockets
+You can subscribe to topic stories:feed in ws://localhost:4000/socket

 **2 - Simple WebSocket**
-You can connect to a basic web socket in localhost:4000/ws/stories
+You can connect to a basic web socket in ws://localhost:4000/ws/stories

 ### Git hooks
+There is a githook to check and force to you to run `mix format` in order to maintain readability and consistency in the code

-Run the following command after cloning the repository:
+To configure run the following command after cloning the repository:

 ```bash
 git config --local core.hooksPath .githooks/